 YOUR HOME

-Palazzo Passerini was always conceived as the place in Cortona for the discerning traveller and not as a personal home for us.
+Palazzo Passerini was always conceived as the place in Cortona for the discerning traveller and not as a personal home.
 We have spent the best part of three years designing procuring and curating this experience for you.
-As Architects, we look at every detail but as travellers, we understand how important the experience is.
+As Architects, we look at every detail, but as travellers, we understand how important the experience is.

-Our highly experienced and talented team, from our marketing and media guru, to house manager Marialena and her dedicated team of cleaners, handymen and artisans who maintain the property, are here to make your stay an experience you will always remember and want to return to.
+Our highly experienced and talented team, from our marketing and media guru, Lulu, to house manager Marialena and her dedicated team of cleaners, handymen and artisans who maintain the property, are here to make your stay an experience you will never forget and want to return to.

-Please tell us what you want from your visit to Palazzo Passerini.
-Our network and contacts mean we can arrange whatever you want to do, without wasting your precious time finding the best way.
-Marialena is here to help you do exactly that, so please discuss your plans with her.
+Please tell us what you want from your stay at Palazzo Passerini.
+Our network and contacts mean we can arrange anything for you from hot air ballooning, private tours, wine tastings, shopping trips, truffle hunting, you name it we can do it!
+Marialena is here to help you and save you having to do the research, so please discuss your plans with her.

-It may be peace and quiet you crave, although this lively medieval town offers a full calendar of events that may pull you away from more introverted pursuits at home from time to time.
+It may be peace and quiet you crave, although this lively medieval town offers a full calendar of events throughout the year that may entice you away from Palazzo Passerini from time to time.

 Alternatively, you may want to explore on bicycles, visit vineyards, eat good food (of course) and drink great coffee in the Piazzas of Cortona, Gubbio, Assisi, Città di Castello, Sansepolcro or other famous Tuscan and Umbrian towns.
 Or walk or cycle in the staggeringly beautiful Niccone valley.